 - Kevlar Vest: +10 block

-> - Space Suit: -10 to dodge, -10 to parry, +10 to block, allows full existence and limited mobility in outer space for up to 2 hours.
+- Space Suit: -10 to dodge, -10 to react, allows full existence and limited mobility in outer space for up to 2 hours.

-> - Every item is single-use unless otherwise stated.
+- Every item is single-use unless otherwise stated.

 - There is no limit to the number or variety of items that exist.

 - Old items from old games will continue working so if you happen to find them or have them on you, yes, they are still valid.